-In 2014, a month-long strike by local truck drivers who service the Port Metro Vancouver caused significant delays in the receipt of green coffee from the origin.
-Outbound international shipments were also delayed.
-A similar labour action at major west-coast ports in the United States throughout 2014 caused vessels to be delayed at Port Metro Vancouver.
-In 2020 and 2021 COVID-19 pandemic and climate, events caused disruption in the supply chain deliveries from their origin and to customers.
+In 2022, a strike by the Canadian Merchant Service Guild negatively impacted shipments of goods through the Port of Vancouver.
+Commencing in 2020 and continuing through 2022, the COVID-19 pandemic and climate events caused disruption in the supply chain deliveries from their origin and to customers.
 These types of delays related to reliance on third party logistics facilities and operators can cause Swiss Water to lose sales.
 Increased costs are also incurred when Swiss Water has to purchase green coffee from warehouses in other North American cities when green coffee is delayed in arrival from the origin.

-Swiss Water relies heavily on supply chain to transport coffee from origin to Swiss Water and then form Swiss Water to customers.
-Any acts of war or terrorism or pandemic may cause disruptions in the supply chain and other delays in our ongoing business or in the construction of the second production line at the new facility in Delta, BC.
+Swiss Water relies heavily on the supply chain to transport coffee from origin to Swiss Water and then from Swiss Water to customers.
+Any acts of war or terrorism, a pandemic or climate events may cause disruptions in the supply chain and other delays in our ongoing business or in the construction of the second production line at the new facility in Delta, BC.
 Any significant disruptions in our ongoing business may impact our ability to generate cash flows from operations which in turn may impact our ability to pay our suppliers, employees and creditors.